Jonjoe/mentoring-react-qualification/README.md

 #### Required:

-- Basic to Intermediate Javascript
+- Some experience with Javascript
 - Good understanding of HTML and CSS
 - Understanding of the Browser > Server relationship
 - Understanding of Git, Github/Bitbucket and their surrounding workflows